Chepni of Rumkale: Chepni Tekke of Aintab

-Although formed by Chepni, the Chepni Tekke in Gaziantep gradually became the center of all Alevi Turkomans and Kurds living near Aintab.
-In certain days of the year, people from the Barak villages, the vicinity of Besni, Marash, Sakçagözü, and Islahiye travel to the city for traditional celebrations.
+Although formed by Chepni, the Chepni Tekke in Gaziantep gradually became the center of all Alevi Turkmens living near Aintab.
+In certain days of the year, people from the vicinity of Besni, Marash, Sakçagözü, Islahiye, and Barak villages would travel to the city for traditional celebrations.
 Visitors then kiss the hand of the Chepni Dede, who would arrive the same day, bring presents, and take part in recreational activities.
 The visitors then would take some of the water from the tekke's well home, since it is considered as holy as the Zamzam Well in Mecca.

 Religion

-All Chepni in the region traditionally follow the Alevi branch of Islam, and due to their belief, they were particularly distinguished from the nearby Sunni Kurdish population, who would traditionally see any kind of interaction with Alevis as a sin.
+All Chepni in the region traditionally follow the Alevi branch of Islam, and due to their belief, they were particularly distinguished from the nearby Sunni Kurd population, who would traditionally see any kind of interaction with Alevis as a sin.
 Chepni of Rumkale namely belong to Dede Garkın and Musa Kâzım Ocaks.